swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 * C++ interop support could potentially allow C++ modules to be aliased besides pure Swift modules.

 * Nested namespacing or submodules might be a better long-term solution for some of the collision issues described in **Motivation**.
 However, it would not completely eliminate the need to "retroactively" resolve module name conflicts.
-Module aliaisng does not introduce any lexical or structural changes that might have an impact on potential future submodules support; it's an orthogonal feature and can be used in conjunction if needed.
+Module aliasing does not introduce any lexical or structural changes that might have an impact on potential future submodules support; it's an orthogonal feature and can be used in conjunction if needed.

 ## Acknowledgments
 This proposal was improved with feedback and helpful suggestions along with code reviews by Becca Royal-Gordon, Alexis Laferriere, Pavel Yaskevich, Joe Groff, Mike Ash, Adrian Prantl, Artem Chikin, Boris Buegling, Anders Bertelrud, Tom Doron, and Johannes Weiss, and others.